ALS and Palliative Care

 Palliative care teams work in partnership with you, your neurologist and other physicians to manage your symptoms and oversee the coordination of your care.
 These teams are expert in managing the symptoms and stress of your illness.
 They are also well-versed in navigating the complex health care system.

-So as you wrestle with a disease that challenges your ability to control your body and your life, the palliative care team can offer tools and techniques to make sure that whatever can be well-controlled, will be well-controlled.
+So as you wrestle with a disease that challenges your ability to control your body and your life, the palliative care team will provide an extra layer of support.
+They will make sure that whatever can be well-controlled, will be well-controlled.

 Your palliative care team can help you with all this and more.
 The team will be your sounding board and your first line of defense against any symptoms of pain, discomfort, depression or anxiety.

 They’ll help you and your loved ones make both small and large decisions.
 They will enhance communication between you, your family and your other doctors and help you clarify your goals for care.
 They will also guide you through the necessary process of advanced care planning, including decisions about the use of mechanical ventilation and artificial feeding and hydration.

 Evidence suggests that ALS patients who receive palliative care have improved survival compared with those who receive care only from general neurology clinics.
 At every stage, palliative care clears the way for you and your loved ones to enjoy, together, the best possible quality of life.